 Squamish has a humid climate and, as such, it experiences long periods of rainfall and a short, but dry, summer.
 The city is full of climbers, bikers, and other outdoor lovers from March through October.
 June to August are the warmest, driest months, allowing you the clearest skies to take in the awe-inspiring views.
 Consider booking Squamish cabins in late May or early September if you’d like the nice weather with fewer visitors.
 During wintertime, the area’s slopes and backcountry trails attract many skiers, snowboarders, and snowmobilers.

-What are the top things to do in Squamish?
+Top things to do in Squamish

 Stawamus Chief, an enormous cliff-faced granite rock, is very popular with rock climbers, as there are more than 300 climbing routes on the mountain available for those with the experience and correct safety gear.
 The hiking trails are steep here, but the views of Howe Sound and the Coast Mountains are spectacular.